SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

+* check moving a taxonomy term to a different level

 * does oc taxonomy module have unit tests? if so bring them in

 * have new handler and use to pubish event from contenthandler/orchestrators to publish events